Code Red (Monica album): Songs

 Code Red opens with its title track, an aggressive uptempo dance song that features guest vocals by longtime collaborator Missy Elliott as well as a cameo from Monica's daughter Laiyah.
 According to Monica, it was inspired by "the sound that lived in Atlanta, especially in the 1990s."
 Lyrically, the song sees Monica and Elliott lamenting those artists who are out chasing hits, leading to the genre's lack of creativity and diversity.
 "Just Right for Me" is a hip hop-infused soul track with a thick drum arrangement that jumbles a sample from The Miracles' "Much Better Off" (1968).
 Musically, it follows previous retro-soul singles such as "So Gone" and "Everything to Me".
 "Just Right for Me" marked Monica's first collaboration with rapper and feature Lil Wayne.
 "Love Just Ain’t Enough," a duet with Timbaland, is a soulful mid-tempo soap opera led by a snap beat.
 "Call My Name" opens with a self-recorded portion from "A Dream Is a Wish Your Heart Makes", a song written for Walt Disney's Cinderella (1950).
 On the uplifting ballad, Monica suspects her lover of cheating, asking him to call her name.

-Supported by piano and reverb, Monica pledges ler love and loyalty on the stripped-back "I Know", a heartfelt ballad in which she sings about leaving emotional baggage behind while getting into a new relationship.
+Supported by piano and reverb, Monica pledges her love and loyalty on the stripped-back "I Know", a heartfelt ballad in which she sings about leaving emotional baggage behind while getting into a new relationship.
 On "All Men Lie", another duet sung and written by Timbaland, Monica insists that all men are the same.
 Led by a mix of big horns and hip-hop sensibility it follows an experimental melancholy.
 "Deep," an ode to Shannon Brown that was produced by Danja and Polow da Don, is a luminous ballad that takes on an edgier tone as the singer talks about falling in love.
 "Hustler's Ambition" features singer Akon and tells the tale of distanced but committed love between a criminal and his woman over Latin-inspired instrumentals and soft singing.

 "Alone in Your Heart," a pop-soul belter, samples from Harold Melvin & the Blue Notes' "Stay Together" (1977).
-Monica compared to her songs "Before You Walk Out of My Life" (1995) and "Angel of Mine" (1998).
+Monica compared it to her songs "Before You Walk Out of My Life" (1995) and "Angel of Mine" (1998).
 "Suga" has been described as an '90s-oriented, "electro/freestyle hybrid," that contains a portion of American singer Teena Marie's "Behind the Groove" (1980).
 On "Ocean of Tears," gritty urban meets smooth soul 1990s music.
 According to Monica, the song displays "how you feel when you’re connected to someone that’s just not treating you the way you should be treated."
 Inspirational, heartfelt ballad "Saints & Sinners" strips down technical gimmickry, showcasing Monica's faith.
 "I Miss Music" is a wistful ballad that blends mid-1990s adult contemporary with alternative singer-songwriter material.
 Lyrically, the song is a gently nostalgic reminiscence-cum-complaint about the lasting value of music in which Monica sings about Stevie Wonder, Lauryn Hill, Michael Jackson, and Kurt Cobain.
 Code Red closes with the lush ballad "Anchor," a touching declaration of support.